African Diaspora Film Festival

 Annual film festival held in New York City, U.S.

-The African Diaspora International Film Festival (ADIFF) (originally African Diaspora Film Festival) was founded in 1992 by French-Malian Diarah N'Daw-Spech and her husband, Reinaldo Barroso-Spech, a Cuban of Haitian and Jamaican descent.
-As young cinema enthusiasts who rarely found movies that reflected their Black experiences, the couple founded ADIFF to showcase the lives and realities of people of African descent around the world.
-The festival screens films from Europe, Latin America, Asia, and Africa.
-Although based in New York City, the organization hosts festivals in Chicago and Washington, D.C. as well.
+The African Diaspora International Film Festival (ADIFF) (originally African Diaspora Film Festival) is a film festival founded in 1992 by the French-Malian Diarah N'Daw-Spech and her husband, Reinaldo Barroso-Spech, a Cuban of Haitian and Jamaican descent.
+ADIFF brings together the work of filmmakers from the African diaspora and from Africa, and it includes selections from Europe, Latin America, Asia, Africa, and America.
+The organization is based in New York City and also holds events in Chicago, Washington, D.C., and Paris, where it is known as FIFDA.